microsoft/BotFramework-WebChat/docs/NOTIFICATION.md

 # Notification system

 With Web Chat 4.8, you can start displaying notifications that represents information that are important for your customers.
-Currently, we render most notifications as toasts on the top of the screen.
+Currently, most notifications are rendered as toasts on the top of the screen.
 Connectivity status also become part of the notification system.

 ## Adding and updating notification

-To make both add and update operation seamless, we are using an "upsert" strategy.
+To make both add and update operation seamless, an "upsert" strategy is adopted.
 When you add a new notification, you will need to specify `id`.
 To update an existing notification, you will use the same `id` of the notification you want to update.

 Markdown is supported for the message.
 When using Markdown, you are responsible to provide a screen reader version of your message via `alt` field.
 Hyperlinks will have `rel="noopener noreferrer"` and `target="_blank"` added for privacy reasons.